maheshkhanwalkar/NioFlex/README.md

 ### Version

-The current version of NioFlex is 0.10
+The current dev version of NioFlex is 0.20-rc1 (in development)

 ### Maven Import